samcottle/notes/sailing.md

 ## Right of way rules

 When sailing in Dutch inland waterways (i.e. canals, rivers, etc.) you need to adhere to certain rules.
-These define which vessel has right of way (`>`).
+These define which vessel has right of way (`>`) over others.

 The rules, in order, are:

 1. Good seamanship (i.e. be safe, aware of surroundings, avoid restricted areas, etc.).
-2. Starboard side > everyone.
+2. Starboard side of the waterway > everyone.
-3. Big > small (big == 20m+).
+3. Big > small (where big = 20m+).
 4. Sail > muscle > engine.
 5. Starboard tack (tack to the left) > port tack (tack to the right).
 Basically, the boat getting hit by wind on starboard has priority.
-And when both boats are…
-6. Windward > Leeward.
+6. Leeward > Windward.

-Different rules may apply in other countries, or in open water.
+Different rules apply in other countries, or in open water.